 All of this is not to say that revolvers don’t have their negatives.
 They do have low round counts, and reloading is slower than semi-automatics.
 Nonetheless, the advantages can’t be ignored, and they’re enough to justify including a revolver in your SHTF arsenal.

 Now that we have gone over the advantages to owning a revolver, here are the top five to own for SHTF:

-On the other hand, this also means that the GP100 will be slightly heavier and less fun to pack than other similar revolvers.
+On the other hand, this also means that the GP100 will be slightly heavier and less simple to carry or conceal than other similar revolvers.
 This could also be an issue to smaller-statured shooters who could have difficulty lifting the weapon up and keeping it stable.

 The GP100 is currently available in 3-inch, 4-inch, and 6-inch barrel lengths, and in a polished blued or stainless steel finish.
 As with all Ruger revolvers, the cylinder can be released by pressing a button on the side of the frame.